Hello, and welcome to the latest edition of the Staff/Student Newsletter for Performance!

 In this edition of the newsletter, we’ve got details of the placement that Level 6 Performance students did on Dante or Die’s revival of their iconic piece of site-specific theatre, I Do, details of Stephen M. Hornby’s new play The BBC’s First Homosexual, a peek behind the scenes of the Level 6 Tech Theatre performances, and much, much more.

-There’s also a round-up of what’s on at the local theatres so you can be sure not to miss any of the incredible work currently being showcased in Manchester.
-Don’t forget to check out our Guess the Staff member feature, either – can you guess who it is?
+There’s also a round-up of what’s on at the New Adelphi Theatre so you can be sure not to miss any of the incredible work currently being showcased here on campus!

 All the best,